-Purpose: The purpose of this Amendment to the Oshawa Official Plan is to introduce a Part II Plan for the Columbus Planning Area.
+The purpose of this Amendment to the Oshawa Official Plan is to introduce a Part II Plan for the Columbus Planning Area.

-Location: The Columbus Part II Planning Area that is subject to this Amendment is generally located between Howden Road to the North, the west branch of the Oshawa Creek to the west, the South Columbus Industrial Area to the south and the east branch of the Oshawa creek to the east.
+The Columbus Part II Planning Area that is subject to this Amendment is generally located between Howden Road to the North, the Oshawa-Whitby boundary west branch of the Oshawa Creek to the west, Winchester Road the South Columbus Industrial Area to the south and the east branch of the Oshawa creek to the east.
 The location of the Columbus Part II Planning Area is shown on Exhibit "A" attached to this Amendment.

-Basis: The Council of the Corporation of the City of Oshawa is satisfied that this Amendment to the Oshawa Official Plan is appropriate.
+The Council of the Corporation of the City of Oshawa is satisfied that this Amendment to the City of Oshawa Official Plan is appropriate.